20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Is Hanoi or Ho Chi Minh City better?

-Hanoi offers more tradition and history.
-While Ho Chi Minh City provides modern energy and better nightlife.
+Hanoi offers more tradition and history, while Ho Chi Minh City provides modern energy and better nightlife.

 Which part of Vietnam is most beautiful?

-Northern mountains (Sapa, Ha Giang) offer Vietnam’s most breathtaking scenery.
-With terraced rice fields and dramatic peaks.
+Northern mountains (Sapa, Ha Giang) offer Vietnam’s most breathtaking scenery with terraced rice fields and dramatic peaks.

 How many days in Vietnam is enough?